Shrinkage through multiple identifiability

-{Sample splitting removes the self-influence of the hyperparameter fit: because $\hat\psi_{\mathrm{EB}}^{\mathrm{train}}$ and $\hat\tau^2_{\mathrm{train}}$ depend only on $\mathcal{T}$, the scores $\hat S_j^{\mathrm{split}}$ for $j\in\mathcal{C}$ are not contaminated by the hyperparameter having been fit to the calibration index $j$.
-Splitting does not erase the shared-data correlation, however: distinct calibration indices $j,k\in\mathcal{C}$ are still evaluated on the same $n$ observations and therefore remain dependent.
-The conformal validity argument therefore relies on asymptotic dominance of the i.i.d.\ component over the correlated noise, not on exact finite-sample exchangeability.}
+{Sample splitting removes the self-influence of hyperparameter fit: since $\widehat\psi_{\mathrm{EB}}^{\mathrm{train}}$ and $\widehat\tau^2_{\mathrm{train}}$ depend only on $\mathcal{T}$, the calibration scores are not contaminated by the fit.
+It does not, however, erase the shared-data correlation: distinct calibration indices are still evaluated on the same $n$ observations, so the validity argument relies on asymptotic dominance of the i.i.d.\ component over the correlated noise, not on exact finite-sample exchangeability.}